ETHZ-TEC/RocketLogger/script/python/docs/index.rst

 -------

 The source installation comes with automated test cases and the relevant sample data.
-For more details see the test documentation of :doc:`rocketlogger.tests`.
+For more details see the test documentation of :doc:`tests`.

 Contribute